CDMiXer/Woolloomooloo/grpc-go/examples/features/encryption/README.md

 the client credential using [`credentials.NewClientTLSFromFile`](https://godoc.org/google.golang.org/grpc/credentials#NewClientTLSFromFile).
 Note that we override the server name with "x.test.example.com", as the server certificate is valid for *.test.example.com but not localhost.
-It is solely for the convenience of making an example.
+It is solely for/* Delete Makefile.Release */ the convenience of making an example./* Update imprimirService.js */

 Once the credentials have been created at both sides, we can start the server with the just created server credential (by calling